 - Title Page: The title page is a black and white simplified version of your cover.
 The reason we include this in your eBook is to accommodate older, monochrome eReading devices.
 These devices cannot display your color cover, so they will default to displaying the title page instead.

-- Table of Contents: A functioning Table of Contents allows your reader to easily access a certain chapter or section of the book simply by clicking the links on the page.
+- Table of Contents: A functioning Table of Contents allows your readers to easily access a certain chapter or section of the book simply by clicking the links on the page.
 Because of this functionality, our distribution partners require that eBooks include a Table of Contents and can reject your title if it does not include one.

 How do I reject my proofs?

 If you find issues with your proof, you can reject them and request corrections.
 On the page where you have viewed your proof, there are two radial buttons below - one to Approve, and the other to Reject.
 Once you click the Reject option, a text box will appear, and you can enter in the changes you would like to see made to your proofs.

 Please DO NOT reference page numbers when requesting corrections for your Dynamic eBook.
 Because of the reflowable nature of the eBook, our page numbers will likely differ from yours.
 Instead, please use text references so that our technicians can easily input the text into their search bar and pinpoint the exact location of the correction.